Car Stolen? What Your Insurance Covers and How to File a Claim

 Shop Rates After a Claim

-After a theft claim, your current insurer may raise rates significantly.
+Even if your theft claim doesn't automatically trigger a rate increase, your insurer may adjust your renewal.
 Get competing quotes before accepting your renewal.
-Comparing rates from multiple insurers is the fastest way to keep costs in check after a claim.
+Comparing rates from multiple insurers is the fastest way to keep costs in check — especially if you're in a high-theft area.

 Smart Savings Made Simple!